Unheard facts about the infamous Dharavi Slums

 A city within a sprawling city

-Dharavi is more entrepreneurial that you could think
+Dharavi is more entrepreneurial than you could think

 The leather hub of India

 Leather making is a significant profit-making industry of the Dharavi people.
 It is essential since the leather industry has the highest turnover rate compared with other Dharavi sectors.
 The craftsmen in Dharavi make leather articles from the skin of goats, water buffalo, and sheep.
 Animal skins are cleaned over spinning wheels and hung to dry across the narrow alleys in the small workrooms.
-They are then stamped with designs that resemble other creatures, like snakes and crocodiles, and made into a variety of leather items such as wallets and handbags.
+They are then stamped with designs resembling other creatures, like snakes and crocodiles, and made into various leather items such as wallets and handbags.
+Such interesting facts about Dharavi showcase the skill and craftsmanship found within its borders.

 Kumbharwada of Dharavi